-The purpose of the Comprehensive Plan overlay districts is to protect and enhance certain specific lands uses and structures which, by virtue of their type or location, have characteristics that are distinct from areas outside of the district.
-These Comprehensive Plan overlay districts are distinct from the overlay districts under Article V of the Zoning Ordinance.
-In addition, some of these Comprehensive Plan overlay districts are used to provide for additional uses and densities in Activity Centers that may not be allowed in other areas of the County.
+The purpose of the overlay districts is to protect and enhance certain specific lands uses and structures which, by virtue of their type or location, have characteristics that are distinct from areas outside of the district.
+In addition, some of these overlay districts are used to provide for additional uses and densities in Activity Centers that may not be allowed in other areas of the County.
 The overlay districts in the Comprehensive Plan include:

-- Arts & Entertainment (Arts) provides opportunities for a pedestrian friendly access to arts, cultural, and entertainment venues supported by retail, dining, creating, and exploring opportunities.
+- Arts & Entertainment (Arts) District provides opportunities for a pedestrian friendly access to arts, cultural, and entertainment venues supported by retail, dining, creating, and exploring opportunities.
 In transects T-5 & T-4, buildings in this area have medium to deep setbacks and block sizes to accommodate public art sculptures or displays, performances, and promenades.
 In transects T-3 & T-2, primary uses may include an equestrian center, fairgrounds, small arena, an indoor track and field facility, or pool facility. - Environmental Resources Protection (ERPO) includes areas located in sensitive environmental places in which special building regulations and restrictions operate in order to help to maintain natural integrity.
 The purpose of the Environmental Resource Protection Overlay is to maintain natural spaces, provide a safe environment for residents, control the safety of houses, keep the surface water clean, preserve habitats of wild animals, maintain slope and soil stability, as well as maintaining open spaces between buildings.
-Environmental Resources areas include all 100-year floodplains as determined by the Federal Emergency Management Agency ("FEMA"), Flood Hazard Use Maps or natural 100year floodplains as defined in the DCSM, and Resource Protection Areas ("RPAs") as defined by the Chesapeake Bay Preservation Act.
+Environmental Resources areas include all 100-year floodplains as determined by the Federal Emergency Management Agency (FEMA), Flood Hazard Use Maps or natural 100-year floodplains as defined in the DCSM, and Resource Protection Areas (RPAs) as defined by the Chesapeake Bay Preservation Act.
 In addition, areas shown in an environmental constraints analysis submitted with a rezoning or special use permit application with wetlands; 25 percent or greater slopes; areas with 15 percent or greater slopes in conjunction with soils that have severe limitations; soils with a predominance of marine clays; public water supply sources; and critically erodible shorelines and stream banks.
-These areas should be considered as open space or part of an open space corridor.
-ERPO areas should not be deducted in density calculations for Activity Centers, Redevelopment Corridors, Small Area Plans and areas where Targeted Industries are to be developed.
-In areas with 25 percent or greater slopes and areas with 15 percent or greater slopes in conjunction with soils that have severe limitations that are to be disturbed by a proposed development, enhanced stabilization and stormwater protections should be provided during construction.
-In addition, to the extent required, stabilization should be provided for such remaining areas that will not be disturbed.

-- Transit District (TD) provides opportunities for residential uses within an underlying zoning district that does not offer residential as primary or secondary uses.
-This overlay district is only applicable in the districts indicated on the Long-Range Land Use Map. - University Village (UV) provides a mix of uses arranged in a pedestrian-friendly form adjacent to a university or college.
+These areas should be considered as open space.
+ERPO areas should not be included in density calculations. - Transit District (TD) provides opportunities for residential uses within an underlying zoning district that does not offer residential as primary or secondary uses.
+This overlay district is only applicable in the districts indicated on the Long-Range Land Use classification map. - University Village (UV) provides a mix of uses arranged in a pedestrian-friendly form adjacent to a university or college.
 The University Village centers are locations for commercial, institutional and residential uses to support GMU and nearby employment centers.
 Streets are interconnected and multi-modal with parking located behind buildings.
-Short blocks with shallow setbacks and on-street parking are appropriate. - Waterfront (WTFT) provides opportunities for a mix of residential and non-residential uses.
+Short blocks with shallow setbacks and on-street parking are appropriate.

+• Waterfront (WTFT) provides opportunities for a mix of residential and non-residential uses.
 This district should be pedestrian friendly with access to the waterfront, parks areas, and marinas.
 This district contains a blend of single-family attached or multi-family with commercial uses such as retail, dining, and other public and private uses